A FREE program for girls who will turn 6 before the end-of-year up to age 12.

 While we all have to stay at home, to keep safe by keeping our distance from each other, lets do some things together during this time.
-Join, Luanne & Kim nightly, to watch the Bedtime Bible Story by the “Skit Guys” starting on Sunday evening, March 22.
+Join us, Luanne & Kim, to watch Bedtime Bible Stories by the “Skit Guys”.

 if you want to watch it from there.

-If you miss one, no problem, you can watch it later, just click on the orange picture.
+If you miss one, no problem, you can watch it anytime, just click on the orange picture.

-Follow-up Bible Activities – Luanne will be posting, every evening, along with the Bedtime Bible Story some fun follow-up activities, from animated video shorts to music videos you can watch related to each new Bedtime Bible Story.
-Just click on the above Bedtime Bible Story Follow-up Activities (orange link).
+Follow-up Bible Activities – Luanne will be posting, along with the videos, some additional material as follow-up, from animated video shorts to music videos you can watch related to each Bedtime Bible Story.
+Just click on the above Bedtime Bible Stories Follow-up Activities (orange link).

 Call Luanne at home, or email her, if you have any questions.

 When we Meet

 [All Church Programs cancelled at this time, we will resume when it is deemed safe to continue!]

 We also do a spring and fall weekend camp at a Provincial Park and